nsyaghis/Pico-CTF/Medium-picoGym/Useless.md

 <h1 align="center">Useless</h1

-There's an interesting script in the user's home directory The work computer is running SSH.
+There's an interesting script in the user's home directory.
+The work computer is running SSH.
 We've been given a script which performs some basic calculations, explore the script and find a flag.

 | Hostname | Port | Username | Password |